Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 When starting the application, the game offers the possibility to start the game either in form of an online session with a server, or in Offline-Mode.
 Attention must be paid to a few important points here:

 - If you start the game as an online session, you can switch between online and offline at any time.
 - If you start the game in Offline-Mode, the game remains in Offline-Mode until the moderator starts an online session via the main menu.
-This decision was made because one wants to avoid that the moderator has to enter the link to the server and the password during the game.
+This decision was made because one wants to avoid that the moderator has to enter the URL to the server and the password during the game.
 - For network protocol purposes, a flag is set to distinguish whether the game was initialised online or offline, so that sending and receiving messages is disregarded right from the start of the game.

 ## Behaviour in the event of connection loss